 Impact on Individual Crypto Investors

-- 48% of crypto investors in the EU were unaware of taxable crypto gains before MiCA, leading to a surge in demand for tax advisory services.
+- 48% of crypto investors in the EU were unaware of taxable crypto gains prior to MiCA, driving a surge in demand for tax advisory services.

 - 20% of investors are expected to reduce their trading activity, fearing higher taxation under MiCA’s new policies.